motebus/motebus/README.md

         "FUNCTION"            expect a string as the function name in App "ARGUMENT"            expect a list of dictionary format of variable such as {"A":"12","B":"25"}
-        "PRIO"                expect an Interger to indicate the priority of request "TIMEOUT1"            expect an Interger to indicate the maximum sending waiting time "TIMEOUT2"            expect an Interger to indicate the maximum reply waiting time
+        "PRIO"                expect an Interger to indicate the priority of request "TIMEOUT1"            expect an Interger to indicate the maximum sending time "TIMEOUT2"            expect an Interger to indicate the maximum reply waiting time

 ### xMsg